Nicolas Dalby

-Nicolas Dalby (born November 16, 1984) is a Danish mixed martial artist who is currently fighting in the Welterweight division of Ultimate Fighting Championship.
-A professional since 2008, he is both a former Welterweight and interim welterweight champion in Cage Warriors.
+Nicolas Lyngh Dalby (born November 16, 1984) is a Danish mixed martial artist who is currently fighting in the Welterweight division of the Ultimate Fighting Championship.
+A professional since 2010, he is both a former Welterweight and interim welterweight champion in Cage Warriors.

 Mixed martial arts career

 Background and early career

 Nicolas Dalby started learning karate as a teen to defend himself against bullies.
 He moved from Sønderborg to Copenhagen to be around his friends.
 After five years of training karate, he started training in Rumble Sports, one of the biggest MMA gyms in Copenhagen.
 He had a total of five amateur fights, losing the first one by decision and winning the rest of them.
 Dalby was quickly recognized for his powerful striking and knockout power.
 He became one of the most feared strikers in Europe after many brutal knockouts.

 Cage Warriors Fighting Championship

 In 2014, Dalby gained two victories in the Cage Warriors, including a TKO stoppage of Sergei Churilov to earn the CWFC Welterweight Championship.